 Your long-term goal should be to develop that kind of proof for yourself.
 It might take you years, and that’s fine, because when you get there, it can literally make you one of the highest paid writers and consultants in the world.

 So, we’ve talked a lot about the skill and credibility aspects of becoming a freelance writer.
-What about getting clients?
-That’s the hard part, right?
+What about getting freelance writing jobs?
+That’s the hard part when you’re an aspiring writer, right?

 In the beginning, yes.
 Eventually, top freelance writers end up getting more work than they can handle, mostly by referral, but getting those first few paying clients can be a real slog.